IST Meeting of the Minds

 The IST Meeting of the Minds (MotM) is our department's annual showcase held in conjunction with Caltech Alumni Reunion Weekend.
 The Caltech CMS Community, from undergrads to faculty, present their research through keynote talks, demos, and a poster session.
 Several hundred alums and CMS Partner Program members attend, so it’s a terrific opportunity to get to know both our department and the broader Caltech Community.

-This year’s IST Meeting of the Minds will take place on Friday, May 18th from 2:00-5:00p.m. in and around the Annenberg Center on Caltech’s campus.
-The event will kick-off with a keynote by Hao Li, the CEO & Co-Founder of Pinscreen, Inc. Following the keynote, there will be an outdoor poster demo session with plenty of food and music!
+This year’s IST Meeting of the Minds took place on Friday, May 18th from 2:00-5:00p.m. in and around the Annenberg Center on Caltech’s campus.
+The event kicked off with a keynote by Hao Li, the CEO & Co-Founder of Pinscreen, Inc. Following the keynote, there was an outdoor poster demo session with plenty of food and music!

 Speaker: Hao Li